Teast

 TEFL (Teaching English as a Foreign Language)

 TEFL is the most commonly used acronym in the industry, and it typically refers to teaching English in countries where English is not the native language—think Thailand, Spain, Vietnam, or Argentina.
-If you're dreaming of a job that lets you live abroad and teach in a completely different cultural setting, this is likely your starting point.
+If you're dreaming of a job that lets you live abroad and teach in a completely different cultural setting, this is usually your starting point.

 Common TEFL jobs: